Voxelum/minecraft-launcher-core-node/README.md

 This package is targeting the [Electron](https://electronjs.org) environment.
 Feel free to report issues related to it.

-**This package is now maintaining only!
+**This package is now MAINTAINING only!
 The bug might not be fixed on time.
 I did a refactor on this package and split it into multiple small packages.
 The alternative of this [@xmcl/minecraft-launcher-core](https://www.npmjs.com/package/@xmcl/minecraft-launcher-core)**

 ## Usage